An international plan to defeat group B Strep meningitis was endorsed by the World Health Assembly last week.

 The road map advocates group B Strep screening and calls for global guidelines on group B Strep prevention to be developed by 2025.
 This will keep group B Strep on the international agenda, and focus minds on the ongoing development of a group B Strep vaccine.

-Group B Strep Support was closely involved in the development of the road map and worked closely with the WHO stakeholder group on the goals and activities relating to group B Strep.
+Group B Strep Support worked closely during the development of the roadmap with the WHO stakeholder group on the goals and activities relating to group B Strep.
 We are grateful to every one of the 2,671 supporters who shared with us – and we in turn shared with the WHO – their views about what they wanted the WHO to prioritise for group B Strep prevention.

 We are delighted to see this draft road map reach this point.
 It combines the knowledge and expertise of so many organisations and experts.
 I especially congratulate the World Health Organization and the Meningitis Research Foundation without whom it would not have come into being.